 At the moment, Spook-Eats is unable to pay writers for articles.
 Writers will be given one free copy of the journal as well as a chance to purchase additional copies at the wholesale price in order to resell them on their own.
 Again, depending on the success of this little journal, this may change in the future!

-Submissions for Volume 3 will open up on October 1, 2021 for a Spring Equinox release.
+Submissions for Volume 5 will open in October for a Spring Equinox release.

 I cannot wait to see what everyone comes up with!